mx1001/hardops_manual/docs/faq.md

 # Why won't my sharp edges show up?
 Did hops do this?

 Q: "for some reason hardops is preventing me from making sharps sharp?
 Tested by turning off the hops addon and it went back to normal, any ideas on why that would be happening?
-Basically Ctrl+E> Mark Sharp changes nothing with hops enabled in preferences."
+Basically <kbd>Ctrl</kbd> + <kbd>E</kbd> >> Mark Sharp changes nothing with hops enabled in preferences."

 a few tips: